Wide Reads

 Key Quotes & Analysis

-"I must needs show my wit, by a silly allusion between him and the trees"
+"I must needs show my wit, by a silly allusion between him and the trees, which happens to hold in their language as it does in ours."

-Context: Gulliver explains why he made jokes comparing the dwarf to the apple trees
+Context: Gulliver explains why he mocked the dwarf beside the apple trees

 In Today's Words: